gzardini/course-CRA/modules/localization/docs/01-prelims/00_prelim.md

 <img style="width:30em" src="images/rosviz_screenshot.png"/>
 </figure>

-First, make sure that the your display can be accessed from a container.
+First, make sure that your display can be accessed from a container.
 Run:

     laptop $ xhost +local:root